-There were and are several instances during my teaching where students express their feelings, good or bad, about my personality, the way I talk, the clothes I wear, even the bracelets which I habitually wear in school, the way I smile, crack jokes etc. Expressive student behaviour shows how much students aware of you, inspire you or hate you.
-In my case, not always students inspire me, some compete with me, struggle to like me or just don’t even bother whatever I said to them.
+During my teaching, there were several instances where students expressed their feelings about my personality.
+The way I talk, the clothes I wear, even the bracelets I habitually wear in school, the way I smile, crack jokes etc. Expressive student behaviour shows how much students are aware of you, inspire you or hate you.
+In my case, students inspire me; some compete with me, struggle to like me or just don’t even bother whatever I say to them.
 Overall, students first human encounter they ever have outside their family are you guys – Teachers.
-We, teachers, have we ever wondered what the value of human connection in our profession is?
-Off-course, we do reflect on our teaching strategies, lesson plan techniques and designing/redesign curriculum framework that best suit our classroom needs.
-But still, we always complain that some students or a particular do not take an active interest in classroom activities or a specific student is very much engaged in other subjects except mine.
+We, teachers, have ever wondered what the value of human connection in our profession is?
+Off-course, we reflect on our teaching strategies, lesson plan techniques, and designing/redesigning curriculum framework that best suits our classroom needs.
+But still, we always complain that some students or a particular student do not take an active interest in classroom activities or are very much engaged in other subjects except mine.

-James Comer, a well-known child psychologist, once said that ‘no significant learning could occur without a significant relationship’.
-I believe it’s true, because ‘Kids don’t learn from people they don’t like’ (Rita Pierson).
-Rita Pierson is a teacher for 40 years raises a question Does Kids needs someone whom they inspire with to become a good human?
-Let’s review her Ted Talk and see how she explains the concept of teacher-student relationship.
+James Comer, a well-known child psychologist, said that ‘no significant learning could occur without a significant relationship’.
+I believe it’s true because ‘Kids don’t learn from people they don’t like’ (Rita Pierson).
+A teacher for 40 years, Rita Pierson, asks: Do Kids need someone they inspire to become good humans?
+Let’s review her Ted Talk and see how she explains the concept of a teacher-student relationship.